agl-alexglopez/dancing-links/README.md

 Here are the key details of the above image:

-- We always tag the items in the supply option with same unique tag as the header for the cities in that option.
+- We always tag the cities in the supply option with same unique tag as the header for the cities covered by that location.
 - When we enter the next level of recursion we have a new number of supplies as we try to cover E and F.
 - We tag all cities in option B with the same number.
 - When we need to cleanup after distributing these two supplies, we will know that E and F were the only cities covered by supplying city B. Cities A, B, C, and D were already covered.
 We know this because the supply tags do not match.